Mahasweta-usc/NLP4GOV/README.md

 ### Categorizing Institutional Components (semantic_topic.ipynb)

 ## Policy Search Engines

 ### Institutional Comparison (policy_comparison.ipynb)

-The Policy Comparison Code Notebook is a tool that provides *comparative insight into the policies across two different institutions*.
+The Policy Comparison Code Notebook is a tool that provides **comparative insight into the policies across two different institutions**.
 Regardless of the specific domain, this code notebook follows a series of steps to provide a deep understanding of the similarities between these policies and visualize the results.

-## How It Works

 1. **Input:** The notebook takes two sets of policy sentences databses in .csv format as input.
 These sets can be in the form of text files or data structures, depending on how you choose to implement it.